 “The Carousel” in the Piazza della Repubblica

 What to see in Florence

-The main purpose for our trip to Florence was for Mr de Merteuil and I to see very particular paintings at the Galleria degli Uffizi and Pitti Palace, everything else was an added bonus.
-I strongly recommend, that you decide beforehand what is it exactly that you want to see in beautiful Florence as, you will be spoiled for choice and a weekend will not be enough to see it all without having to rush from one place to another.
+The main purpose of our trip to Florence was for Mr de Merteuil and I to see very particular paintings at the Galleria degli Uffizi and Pitti Palace, everything else was an added bonus.
+I strongly recommend that you decide beforehand what is it exactly that you want to see in beautiful Florence as you will be spoiled for choice and a weekend will not be enough to see it all without having to rush from one place to another.

-- Don’t waste valuable time on standing in the queue for tickets and book everything in advance!
+- Don’t waste valuable time standing in the queue for tickets and book everything in advance!

 - Book tickets for Uffizi for 8.15am (go 15 minutes earlier to collect your tickets) and you will avoid all the crowds!
 We were the first ones in the museum and had 10 minutes alone with La Primavera!!!

 - Allow 2-3hours for Uffizi